 Nothing quite gets me into Christmas holiday mood than the taste of Homemade Eggnog.
-Honestly, once you sip on a glass of freshly made eggnog, you’ll wonder why you ever settled before for those preservative-packed, artificial-tasting cartons!
+Rich, creamy, and fresh, this is a true treat for any holiday party.
+Honestly, once you sip on a glass of freshly made eggnog, you’ll wonder why you ever settled before for preservative-packed, store-bought eggnog in artificial-tasting cartons!

-This Homemade Eggnog recipe of mine offers a delicious boozy option along with the classic eggnog recipe by mixing in some bourbon, making it the perfect boozy treat to enjoy before calling it a night.
+This traditional Eggnog recipe offers a delicious boozy option along with the classic eggnog recipe.
+Make it the perfect boozy treat to enjoy before calling it a night by mixing in some bourbon.
+We also love our Dirty Snowman (Boozy Hot Chocolate Float) boozy drink during the holidays!
+This one offers a chocolate base vs. eggnog.

-The combination of alcohol mixed into the eggnog and heating the eggnog base on the stovetop ensures that you can rest easy when using fresh raw eggs for this Homemade Eggnog!
+The combination of alcohol mixed into the eggnog and heating the eggnog base on the stovetop ensures that you can rest easy when using fresh raw eggs for this easy best eggnog recipe!
+One of our favorite eggnog recipes to make from this homemade eggnog is our Eggnog Pie (no bake).
+Its simple, quick and very delicious.

-- 6 large eggs, separated into yolks and whites
+- 6 large whole eggs, separated into yolks and whites

 - ¾ cup granulated sugar